Guide to Darwin

-With everything from Asian food markets and crocodile encounters to open-air movies and sunset cruises, Darwin may be laid-back but it could never be described as dull.
+With everything from Asian food markets and crocodile encounters to open-air movies and sunset cruises, Darwin is as easygoing as it is exciting.

 By Jennifer Pinkerton